Vaginal Discharge: Understanding the 5 Common Colors & Causes

 1. Thick, cottage-cheese discharge

-If you notice a thick white discharge that looks like cottage cheese, you may be suffering from a yeast infection.
+If you notice a thick white discharge that looks like cottage cheese, you may be suffering from a yeast infection (read how yeast infections can indirectly impact your fertility).
 Yeast, or candida, normally grows in the vagina but may sometimes overgrow, leading to an infection.

 This is more likely with prolonged exposure to moist environments — for example, if you wear a wet bathing suit too long or do not change your panties after exercise.
 These infections can also cause painful sex, painful urination, and intense itching of the vulva and/or vagina.